Singapore's first university of the arts to be established in NAFA and LASALLE alliance

 “In particular, we will take steps to enhance our polytechnic and ITE education, to ensure that it remains responsive to the aspirations of our students and the needs of our future economy,” he added.

-Second Minister for Education Maliki Osman is leading a review of opportunities and post-secondary pathways for applied education in the polytechnics and the Institute of Technical Education (ITE).
+Second Minister for Education Maliki Osman is leading an ongoing review of opportunities and pathways in applied education.

 Noting that about 30 per cent of Nitec graduates today do not progress to Higher Nitec or other publicly funded upgrading pathways, Mr Wong said MOE is reviewing the curriculum structure to enable more students to attain a Higher Nitec certification.

+For example, the ITE curriculum will be streamlined to allow more students to attain a Higher Nitec qualification in a shorter time, said Dr Maliki in his speech on Wednesday.

+“This will equip our ITE graduates with deeper industry-relevant skills, which provide stronger foundation for future skills upgrading.
+We will also ensure sufficient flexibility for students of different profiles under this new system to cater to different learning needs and paces,” he added.

-With many ITE students also wanting to pursue a diploma, MOE will also expand the distinctive diploma offerings in the colleges, said Mr Wong.
+With many ITE students also wanting to pursue a diploma, MOE will also expand the distinctive diploma offerings in the ITEs, said Mr Wong.

+The ministry is also studying if the Polytechnic Foundation Programme can be expanded to cater to more students, beyond the current pool of Normal (Academic) students, said Dr Maliki.

+The Common Entry Programmes, which target students interested in a polytechnic course cluster but are undecided about the specific course, will also be expanded to the arts, design and media and sciences clusters in all polytechnics from 2023, he announced.